spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 For more information, see the documentation on [cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs).

 ### Actor handover
-If your game uses zoning, you need to make sure that entities can move between areas of authority and the relevant server-worker instances can simulate them seamlessly.
+If your game uses zoning, you need to make sure that entities can move seamlessly between areas of authority and the relevant server-worker instances can simulate them.

 In Unreal’s single-server architecture, authority over an Actor stays with the single server; an Actor’s properties never leave the server’s memory.
-With SpatialOS multiple server-worker instances, authority needs to pass from one server-worker instance to another as an Actor moves around the game world.
+With multiple server-worker instances in SpatialOS, authority needs to pass from one server-worker instance to another as an Actor moves around the game world.
 Passing authority, known as “Actor handover”, allows the second server-worker instance to continue where the first one left off.
 You set this up by adding the `Handover` tag to the Actor’s properties.

 > * Actors approximate to “entities” in SpatialOS, so we refer to them as “entities” when we’re talking about what happens to them in the GDK, and “Actors” when we’re talking about what you need to do with them in Unreal.
 >